March 1, 2026 (2mo ago) — last updated March 16, 2026 (1mo ago)

 This isn’t just about rescheduling overdue tasks.
 It's a moment for a strategic check-in.
 Ask yourself a few honest questions:

-This simple ritual builds incredible self‑awareness and helps you make course corrections before you drift too far.
-To make these efforts stick, you can explore practical strategies for goal‑setting and habit‑building that apply just as well to your professional life as they do to any personal goal.
+This simple ritual builds incredible self-awareness and helps you make course corrections before you drift too far.
+To make these efforts stick, it helps to understand the mechanics behind habit formation.
+You can explore practical strategies for goal-setting and habit-building that apply just as well to your professional life as they do to any personal goal.

 A weekly review is where you stop being a victim of your calendar and start becoming its architect.
 It’s the single most effective habit for ensuring your daily actions align with your long-term vision.